 The Bank computes the amortization and accretion of premiums and discounts on mortgage-backed securities ("MBS") for which prepayments are probable and reasonably estimable using the level-yield method over the estimated lives of the securities.
 This method requires a retrospective adjustment of the effective yield each time the Bank changes the estimated life as if the new estimate had been known since the original acquisition date of the securities.
-The Bank computes the amortization and accretion of premiums and discounts on all other investment securities using the level-yield method to the contractual maturity of the securities.
+The Bank computes the amortization and accretion of premiums and discounts on all other investment securities using the level-yield method to the contractual maturity of the securities unless the securities are callable and were purchased at a premium, in which case the premium is amortized to the earliest call date.